-On this day in 1822, one of the most important battles of the struggle for Greek Independence was fought – that is, the Battle of Dervenakia.
+On July 26, 1822, one of the most important battles of the struggle for Greek Independence was fought – that is, the Battle of Dervenakia.
 It was during this battle that the strategic genius of Theodoros Kolokotronis became apparent.

 Before the Battle: